Skip to content

 Install required software

-Download and install the following:
+To work on the document, download and install the following:

-• MiKTeX - a LaTeX distribution for Windows
+• MiKTeX - a LaTeX distribution for Windows.

-• git to commit files to the repository
+• git to commit files to the repository and provide command line environment.

 GitHub Account